Jabalia

-Archaeology

-A large cemetery dating to the 8th century CE was found near Jabalia.
-The workmanship indicates that the Christian community in Gaza was still very much in existence in the early Islamic era of rule in Palestine, and capable of artistic achievements.
-The remains of the pavement spared by the iconoclasts show depictions of wild game, birds, and country scenes.
-The late dating of the mosaic pavement proves that the intervention of the iconoclasts, after 750, is later than previously thought and is associated with Abbasid conservatives.

-While working on the Salah al-Din Road, laborers accidentally uncovered a monastery from the Byzantine period.
-The site was excavated by the Palestinian Department of Antiquities.
-Now the stunning Byzantine mosaics of the monastery are covered with sand to shield them from erosion caused by the direct impact of the winter rain.
-Byzantine ceramics have also been found.

-In 2022, the restoration of a fifth-century Byzantine church carried out by the French organisation Premiere Urgence Internationale and the British Council was finished.
-The church is decorated with mosaics and religious texts written in Greek.

 History

+From the 1st century CE to the 3rd century CE, during the Roman period, there was a cemetery in use at Jabalia; archaeologists named it the Ard-al-Moharbeen necropolis.
+The burials may have included high-status officials.

+During the Byzantine period, there was a church at Jabalia.
+The church was likely established in the 5th century and used into the 8th century.
+No contemporary settlement nearby had been identified, and the archaeologist Jean-Baptiste Humbert suggested that the church may have been part of a necropolis for Gaza.
+Byzantine ceramics have also been found in Jabalia.

 Jabalia was known for its fertile soil and citrus trees.
 The Mamluk Governor of Gaza Sanjar al-Jawli ruled the area in the early 14th century and endowed part of Jabalia's land to the al-Shamah Mosque he built in Gaza.

 Until 2014, Jabalia also had the ancient Omari Mosque.
-The site was believed to have housed a mosque since the seventh century, and its portico and minaret dated back to the 14th century, but the Omari was destroyed by Israeli bombings in 2014.
+The site was believed to have housed a mosque since the 7th century, and its portico and minaret dated back to the 14th century, but the Omari was destroyed by Israeli bombings in 2014.
 The portico consists of three arcades supported by four stone columns.
 The arcades have pointed arches and the portico is covered by crossing vaults.